 So pack up your walking boots and explore this fascinating and inspiring wonder of the natural world.

-For further information on the Jurassic Coast visit www.jurassiccoast.com or view the Jurassic Coast 'A Mighty Tale' video on YouTube.
+For further information on the Jurassic Coast visit www.jurassiccoast.org or view the Jurassic Coast 'A Mighty Tale' video below:

 Looking to plan a visit to the Jurassic Coast?